CleansheetLLC/Cleansheet/.github/CHATBOT_CREATOR_REQUIREMENTS.md

 1. **GDPR Compliance:**
    - How do we handle EU visitors to chatbots?
+     - this will be hard coded to haiku at first.
+So let's link out to claude terms of use, and any cookie requirements around that.
    - Cookie consent banner required for chatbot embeds?
    - Data processing agreements with LLM providers (Azure OpenAI) GDPR-compliant?

 2. **CCPA Compliance:**
    - Do California users have right to know what data chatbot shares?
+     - yes, we should explicitly state the chatbot.
    - How do we provide "Do Not Sell My Personal Information" option?
+     - We do not sell or train on personal information anyway.
+We should confirm that when the user engages to create a chatbot

 3. **Children's Privacy:**
    - Platform age limit is 18+, but what if visitor is a minor?
    - How do we enforce age restrictions on public chatbot pages?
+     - Can we implement a similar routine as claude leverages?

 4. **Right to be Forgotten:**
    - If user deletes Cleansheet account, how do we handle published chatbot?
+     - There is an erasure request form in cleansheet-canvas.html under the user menu that drops to an Azure blob store.
+     - Otherwise accounts are retained for 365 days after account deletion
    - Automatic chatbot deletion, or allow transfer to new account?

 5. **Third-Party Embeds:**
    - If user embeds chatbot on external website, who is responsible for compliance?
+     - We'll place in the compliance statemenets etc in the embed.
    - Do we need terms requiring embed sites to have privacy policies?
+     - embed sites would not have access to the data, and we'll be displaying in the embed, so we shouldn't need it.

 ---